Statistikk innhold

 The house price index is published quarterly, about 13 days after the end of the relevant quarter.

-The house price index reported to Eurostat.
+The house price index is transfered to Eurostat.

 The purpose of the house price index for existing dwellings is to provide price statistics for the housing market.
-The index has been published since the first quarter of 1991.
+The index has been published since the first quarter of 1992.

 The index is used by the public sector (the Ministry of Finance, Norges Bank, etc) and the financial industry.
 It is also used by people with an interest in the housing market, for instance private persons, research institutions and the media.
 The index is an important indicator for sellers and buyers of dwellings as well as for valuation and estate agencies.